Racial views of Winston Churchill: According to historians

+Other sources

-Churchill advocated against native self-rule in Africa, Australia, the Caribbean, the Americas and India, believing that the British Empire promoted and maintained the welfare of those who lived in the colonies; he insisted that "our responsibility to the native races remains a real one".
+Churchill advocated against native self-rule in Africa, America, Australia and India, believing that the British Empire promoted and maintained the welfare of those who lived in the colonies; he insisted that "our responsibility to the native races remains a real one".

-In 1899, a Boer jailer asked Churchill: "…is it right that a dirty Kaffir should walk on the pavement?… That’s what they do in your British Colonies."
+In 1937, while speaking to the Palestine Royal Commission in favour of allowing Jews to settle in Palestine, Churchill stated that:I do not admit ... for instance, that a great wrong has been done to the Red Indians of America or the black people of Australia.
+I do not admit that a wrong has been done to these people by the fact that a stronger race, a higher-grade race, a more worldly wise race to put it that way, has come in and taken their place.In 1899, a Boer jailer asked Churchill: "Is it right that a dirty Kaffir should walk on the pavement?… That's what they do in your British Colonies".
 Churchill termed this the root of Boer discontent:

 British government is associated in the Boer farmer's mind with violent social revolution.
-Black is to be proclaimed the same as white…. nor is a tigress robbed of her cubs more furious than is the Boer at this prospect.
+Black is to be proclaimed the same as white … nor is a tigress robbed of her cubs more furious than is the Boer at this prospect.

-In 1902, Churchill stated that the "great barbaric nations" would "menace civilised nations", and that "The Aryan stock is bound to triumph".

-In 1906, Churchill stated that "We will endeavour ... to advance the principle of equal rights of civilized men irrespective of colour."
+In 1906, Churchill stated that "We will endeavour ... to advance the principle of equal rights of civilised men irrespective of colour".

-In 1920, Churchill wrote, in an editorial promoting the antisemitic Jewish Bolshevism conspiracy theory, that "There can be no greater mistake than to attribute to each individual a recognisable share in the qualities which make up the national character.
-There are all sorts of men – good, bad and, for the most part, indifferent – in every country, and in every race.
-Nothing is more wrong than to deny to an individual, on account of race or origin, his right to be judged on his personal merits and conduct."